JULY 2021–JUNE 2022

 I don’t recall exactly when I made this connection between the sculpture and my early introduction to cultural diversity.
 But I believe those postcards from my grandparents predisposed me, when my monotypes began to shift to that part of the cosmos that lies beyond the earth, to include—unconsciously—implicit and explicit references to Native American and particularly, in my mind, to Pueblo culture.
 In fact, while making the prints, I was, perhaps, touching the other world expressed by Hopi Kachina dancers I once had the good fortune to witness in a kiva ceremony reminiscent of the “Dance of the Shalikas” documented by lithographer Ira Moskowitz (Polish–American, 1912-2001).
 Like no other known to me, this was a dance in two worlds: the earthbound and the spiritual.

 Rooted in my childhood, my appreciation for Native American peoples and their way of life runs deep.
 And so, quite naturally, when I began to purchase art for MoA, I was drawn to prints depicting that world.
-The Euro-American and American artists who created the prints included in this exhibit had rejected increasingly industrialized life in the East in favor of open New Mexico landscapes and “what they perceived to be the harmonious oneness of Pueblo life.”
+The Euro-American and American artists who created the prints included in this exhibit had rejected increasingly industrialized life in America’s East in favor of open New Mexico landscapes and “what they perceived to be the harmonious oneness of Pueblo life.”
 (Brody, Pueblo Indian Painting, 1997, p.
 14) I try not to romanticize Native American life, which has always been fraught with hardship.
 But like those transplants from the East, I embrace the Pueblo reverence for Nature.
 So much so that during the Lakota/Dakota/Nakota protests of the Dakota Access Pipeline—which literally and metaphorically represents much of humankind’s misguided relationship with the earth—I created monotype #252.
 The image expresses the grief and rage I share with others regarding our rape of the planet.

 May the values of the Pueblo peoples and the artists in this exhibit who honored them be “appropriated” universally in order to protect and preserve our sacred home.